wp-plugins/geenapp-mobile-ads/readme.txt

 1. Upload folder and contents `/geenapp-mobile-ads/` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the `Plugins` menu in WordPress.
-3. Configure your `Geenapp API Key`, and where you want to see your ads.
+3. Add your `Geenapp API Key` and configure where you want to see your ads.

 == Changelog ==

+= 0.4 =
+- New admin panel
+- Insterstitial advertising added
+- Translations (Russian [ru_RU])

 = 0.3.1 =
 - Bugs fixed